haskellcamargo/sclack/README.md

 To run the tests first install the development dependencies via:
 ```
-pip3 install --dev
+pipenv install --dev
 ```

-and then run `pytest`.
+and then run `pipenv run pytest`.

 ## Contributing